Horse riding confirmed as a viable mobility treatment for cerebral palsy

-Category: Climate Hits: 1Cerebral palsy (CP) affects around two out of every 1000 children born worldwide.
+Category: Climate Hits: 6Cerebral palsy (CP) affects around two out of every 1000 children born worldwide.
 Physical therapy is the foremost way of improving movement, balance, and posture in children with CP.
 Research has shown that hippotherapy, a form of physical therapy involving horse riding, is effective for treating CP.
 But how exactly does it help?
 In a recent study, researchers explore this question and provide insightful answers as well as a baseline for future research.

 Read more https://www.sciencedaily.com/releases/2021/10/211028120429.htm